5 from 1 vote

 Step 10: Glaze and serve

-When the muffins have completely cooled, prepare the glaze.
+When your delicious carrot cake muffins with cream cheese filling have completely cooled, prepare the glaze.
 To make the glaze, beat the cream cheese, butter, powdered sugar, and 1 tbsp of milk using a hand mixer.
 You can also use a whisk as long as you can vigorously whisk the mixture.

 Fully finished and baked carrot cake muffins atop a wooden serving board ready to be eaten!